-The aim of the Masters' Degree in International Relations is to train experts and young professionals capable of taking on challenging jobs and playing leadership roles in the international arena.
+The aim of the Master's Degree in International Relations is to train experts and young professionals capable of taking on challenging jobs and playing leadership roles in the international arena.
 Unique in Central Asia, the MIR program is comparable in standards and quality to masters' programs in Western universities.
+The objectives of this program are:

+to train professionals capable of taking on challenging jobs and playing leadership roles in the international arena, as diplomats, consular agents, communications officers, international affairs analysts and advertising specialists; and

-The program provides training to aspiring diplomats, consular agents, communications officers, analysts and advertising specialists, as well as a solid foundation for scholars who want to pursue a doctoral program in international relations.
+2. to provide a solid foundation for scholars who want to pursue doctoral study and research in international relations.